 You can now use the settings on the General tab to control access to the website, as well as login and logout behavior.
 You can restrict access to individual posts and pages by editing them and changing their document settings.
 You can also use shortcodes from the Shortcodes tab in your theme and/or website content.
 Adding the following shortcodes to your theme will display a greeting and a login/logout button.

 Why do I have to specify all groups on the settings page?

 Currently, UMich OIDC Login is designed to work with OIDC Identity Providers that restrict the groups for which membership information can be released to websites.
-In addition, only the official names of groups can be used; aliases will not work.
-By entering the allowed groups on the settings page, the group names onlly have to be correct in a single place and access to individual pages/posts can be controlled by selecting group(s) from a dropdown list.
+Only the official names of groups can be used; aliases will not work.
+By entering the allowed groups on the settings page, the group names only have to be correct in a single place and access to individual pages/posts can be controlled by selecting group(s) from a dropdown list.